 That’s what happened to me.
 I cursed my luck and raged against the world for putting me in this bad place.

 The funny thing was, it wasn’t the world that put me there.
 It was me!

 This was the weed causing paranoia which made me want to isolate myself against the outside world.
 This is never a good option.
 We are all part of the outside world.
 The two things are indistinguishable.

-It wasn’t until I stopped smoking weed regularly that I could see clearly how much my life had been effected by it.
+It wasn’t until I stopped smoking weed regularly that I could see clearly how much my life had been affected by it.